marcomelloni/simulation-bridge-app/client/README.md

   simulator: matlab
   # Specifies the target system for the simulation.
-  # Use 'matlab' to route the request to the Matlab simulator.
+  # Use 'matlab' to route the request to the MATLAB simulator.

   type: streaming
   # Specifies the simulation execution mode.